|Year:||2nd at Campbell / 11th coaching|

-Damien Adams enters his first season at Campbell as an assistant coach, instructing the defensive line.
+Damien Adams enters his second season at Campbell as an assistant coach, instructing the defensive line.

-Adams comes to CU after serving in the same capacity at nearby Fayetteville State University, his alma mater, for the last five seasons.
+Adams came to CU after serving in the same capacity at nearby Fayetteville State University, his alma mater, for the last five seasons.

 Under his direction, the FSU defensive line has routinely become one of the top units in the CIAA.
 During his first season with the Broncos, FSU defensive linemen accounted for 11.5 sacks and the Broncos' defense allowed only 885 yards rushing in 10 games.